fyne-io/developer.fyne.io/api/v2.3/theme/index.md

 	// Since: 2.0
 	ColorNameInputBackground fyne.ThemeColorName = "inputBackground"

+	// ColorNameInputBorder is the name of theme lookup for border color of an input field.
+	//
+	// Since: 2.3
+	ColorNameInputBorder fyne.ThemeColorName = "inputBorder"

+	// ColorNameMenuBackground is the name of theme lookup for background color of menus.
+	//
+	// Since: 2.3
+	ColorNameMenuBackground fyne.ThemeColorName = "menuBackground"

+	// ColorNameOverlayBackground is the name of theme lookup for background color of overlays like dialogs.
+	//
+	// Since: 2.3
+	ColorNameOverlayBackground fyne.ThemeColorName = "overlayBackground"

 	// ColorNamePlaceHolder is the name of theme lookup for placeholder text color.
 	//
 	// Since: 2.0